jayzobalia/DS_IA_2/README.md

 Contributors - Sahil Sayani, Gaurav Mehta, Jay Zobalia

 # About
-A Huffman code is a particular type of optimal prefix code that is commonly used for lossless data compression.
-Huffman was interested in telecommunication professionals as this coding method can greatly improve the coding efficiency.
-For a computer scientist or programmer, it is interesting as it is using greedy algorithm and priority queue data structure.
-Greedy algorithm is an important algorithm, priority queue is an important data structure.
+Huffman coding is a lossless data compression algorithm.
+The idea is to assign variable-length codes to input characters, lengths of the assigned codes are based on the frequencies of corresponding characters.
+The most frequent character gets the smallest code and the least frequent character gets the largest code.It classifies as a Greedy Algorithm and uses priority queues as its primary data structure.